devlikeapro/waha/docs/site/content/en/docs/how-to/sessions/index.md

 Read more about it in [Autostart section](#autostart).

 #### Configure proxy
-You can configure proxy for a session by setting `config.proxy` fields:
+You can configure proxy for a session by setting `config.proxy` fields when you `POST /api/sessions/start`:
 - `server` - proxy server address, without `http://` or `https://` prefixes
 - `username` and `password` - set this if the proxy requires authentication